-(C) All pleadings shall be 8 $\frac{1}{2}$ " x 11".
-Any attachments or appendices, which in their original form are larger or smaller, should be reduced or enlarged to 8 $\frac{1}{2}$ " x 11".
+(C) All pleadings shall be $8 \frac{1}{2}$ " x 11".
+Any attachments or appendices, which in their original form are larger or smaller, should be reduced or enlarged to $8 \frac{1}{2}$ " x 11".

 (3) Acceptance by the Clerk.
 The chancery court clerk must not refuse to file a document solely because it is not in the form prescribed by these rules or by a local practice.
-However, in order to effectuate the expeditious resolution of a majority of the actions filed in chancery court within one hundred fifty (150) days of the issuance of the scheduling order, the chancery court clerk shall be active in the management of the docketed cases.
+However, in order to effectuate the expeditious resolution of a majority of the actions filed in chancery court within one hundred fifty (150) days of the filing of the action, the chancery court clerk shall be active in the management of the docketed cases.